josuigoa/linc_clipboard/README.md

 # linc/clipboard
 a linc library to use the system Clipboard.
-Currently works on windows and mac.
+Works on Linux, Mac and Windows

 ###Install
 `haxelib git linc_clipboard https://github.com/josuigoa/linc_clipboard.git`